 The problem is that I need to choose either/or - I cannot see a variable for number of GCSE grades in recent waves, and I cannot see specific English and Maths grades attained in older waves - so this means I am unable a the moment to merge the data from different waves together

 - This will then prove to be a problem when trying to look at GCSE grade attained in relation to factors such as frequency of visiting a museum

 Any help would be very very appreciated

-Updated by Rebecca Parsons over 1 year ago
+Updated by Rebecca Parsons almost 2 years ago

 - Status changed from New to In Progress